testinnplayin/t-front/README.md

 This project works with [https://github.com/testinnplayin/t-back](https://github.com/testinnplayin/t-back)

 Please be sure to install both in order to use the URL shortener.
+Use `npm install` or `yarn` after downloading the project.

 # Resources